fdesena/fdesena.github.io/content/posts/reports/py_game_theory/index.md

 ### Jupter Notebook: Gas Station Game

-See below a static Jupyter notebook showing the code of the game.

-For an interactive experience acess the mybinder by clicking in the buttom below:
 <p>
-Dowload the full report:
+To access an interactive jupter notebook clike in the link below (It will open a new window):
   <a href="https://mybinder.org/v2/gh/fdesena/notebooks/HEAD" target="_blank"> here </a>.
 </p>
 [![Binder](https://mybinder.org/badge_logo.svg)]

+Or you can copy and paste the code below and run the game in your own Jupyter notebook.
+Let me know in the comments if you want me to make a tutorial on how to download Python and Jupyter notebooks.

 <iframe src="https://nbviewer.org/github/fdesena/notebooks/blob/f36b8cac8258a53fc57dbcbddfbc5bd1815818fc/gas_station_pygame.ipynb" width="772" height="500"></iframe>